unspokenlanguage/Rive-Animation-Manager/PACKAGE_INFO.md

 ---

-This package is production-ready and follows pub.dev best practices!
+This package follows pub.dev best practices and is production-ready!